 The annual increase program allows you to automatically increase your 401(k) Plan contributions each year with very little effort.
 You just elect the amount of the increase (as a percentage of pay) and the date you want the increase to take effect each year.
-Then, each year on the designated date, your contributions will automatically increase by the percentage you have elected.
+Then, each year on the designated date, your contributions will automatically increase by the percentage you have elected, up to the 40% of eligible earnings maximum and subject to IRS annual dollar limits as detailed on page H-6.